debops/debops/docs/rules.rst

       applied.

     ``sport``
       Optional.
-List fo source ports to which the rule is applied.
+List of source ports to which the rule is applied.

     ``state``
       Optional.
 Connection state which should be matched.
 Possible values: